 Medicaid-funded in-home care programs include Registered Nurse Consultant (RNC) services.
 The RNC role is to provide nursing expertise to case managers and support client safety.
 The RNC collaborates with case managers and community partners on client-related medical issues that might impact their plan of care.
 The RNC visits clients referred by case managers; evaluates the effectiveness of the plan of care in relation to any changes in the client's condition or environment; observes the performance of authorized tasks by the personal care service provider, provides task-specific training and directs further formal provider training when necessary; and recommends changes to the existing service plan.
-The RNC may also provide short term case management for the most medically complex cases.
+The RNC may also provide short term case management for the most medically complex cases and is available for consultations to other program staff.